joaobitu/joaobitu/README.md

-# &#128075; Hi There, I'm João Bitu! a Web Developer from Brazil!
+# &#128075; Hi There, I'm João Bitu! a Mobile and Web Front End Developer from Brazil!

 Are you Looking for a [portfolio](https://polite-strudel-3cec49.netlify.app/)?
 Or maybe my [resume](https://drive.google.com/uc?export=download&id=10EgLHJa-qyvivbf2iYQcLcRs4tR912hS)?
 ## Current Happenings

-- Learning NodeJS
+- Going Deeper on Mobile!
 - Exploring design systems
 - Looking for job opportunities as a Front End Developer